 First Stage of Cooking

 2 Cook the apples: Put the quartered apples into large pot, add the vinegar and water, cover, bring to a boil, reduce heat to simmer, cook until apples are soft, about 20 minutes.
 Remove from heat.

 Purée apples and add the sugar and spices

-4 Add sugar, spices, lemon rind, and juice: Measure resulting puree.
+4 Add sugar, spices, lemon zest, and juice: Measure resulting puree.
 Add 1/2 cup of sugar for each cup of apple pulp.
 Stir to dissolve sugar.
 Add a dash of salt, and the cinnamon, ground cloves, allspice, lemon rind and juice.
 Taste and adjust seasonings if necessary.

 Second Stage of Cooking